PHP-Intro/umsi364-w13/README.md

 This is a starting point to talk about git and github

-AND NOW I ADDED A USELESS LINE AT THE BEGINNING!!!!!!!
+AND NOW I ADDED A USELESS LINE AT THE BEGINNING!!!!!!!!

 Install git
 -----------